ASendellPrice/IIB-rtd/docs/source/sop_guide_cross_references.rst

 - **Version control:** When referencing documents not managed within the QMS, include version numbers or revision dates to ensure users access the correct version.

-.. admonition:: Example: HIV Antiviral Resistance Pipeline
+.. dropdown:: Example: HIV Antiviral Resistance Pipeline

     The following documents support or are directly related to this procedure: